tboudreaux/FaRVaE/README.md

 - Run Python Main.py
 - argument after Main.py data desitiation folder
 - -si will allow you to spesify a start index
+- EXAMPLE: "python Main.py -si 4 ARCHIVE"
+-     Will run FaRVaE starting at the 4th folder it indexed at the Relative Path to Main.py ARCHIVE